All Episodes

 Abraham Lincoln.

-Abraham Lincoln who said states cannot secede.
+Abraham Lincoln, who said states cannot secede.

-But he helped West Virginia to uh see.
+But he helped West Virginia to see.

 And matter of fact, what a lot of people don't know is that the first secessionist movement in the United States was in the New England states.

-And they were upset with Thomas Jefferson over the Louisiana purchase.
+And they were upset with Thomas Jefferson over the Louisiana Purchase.

 They held it was unconstitutional.